Mikhail Bakhtin: Influence

 He is known today for his interest in a wide variety of subjects, ideas, vocabularies, and periods, as well as his use of authorial disguises, and for his influence (alongside György Lukács) on the growth of Western scholarship on the novel as a premiere literary genre.
 As a result of the breadth of topics with which he dealt, Bakhtin has influenced such Western schools of theory as Neo-Marxism, Structuralism, Social constructionism, and Semiotics.
 Bakhtin's works have also been useful in anthropology, especially theories of ritual.
 However, his influence on such groups has, somewhat paradoxically, resulted in narrowing the scope of Bakhtin's work.
 According to Clark and Holquist, rarely do those who incorporate Bakhtin's ideas into theories of their own appreciate his work in its entirety.

 While Bakhtin is traditionally seen as a literary critic, there can be no denying his impact on the realm of rhetorical theory.
 Among his many theories and ideas Bakhtin indicates that style is a developmental process, occurring within both the user of language and language itself.
 His work instills in the reader an awareness of tone and expression that arises from the careful formation of verbal phrasing.
 By means of his writing, Bakhtin has enriched the experience of verbal and written expression which ultimately aids the formal teaching of writing.
 Some even suggest that Bakhtin introduces a new meaning to rhetoric because of his tendency to reject the separation of language and ideology.
 According to Leslie Baxter, for Bakhtin, "all language use is riddled with multiple voices (to be understood more generally as discourses, ideologies, perspectives, or themes)" and thus "meaning-making in general can be understood as the interplay of those voices."

+Bakhtin's concept of heteroglossia has influenced education research approaches to studying dialogue and discourse in learning environments.